Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Twin Delayed Deep Deterministic Actor-Q

 In this study, we explore the mixed-integer action space from the perspective of a parallel architecture, where discrete and continuous actions are independent of each other.
-For instance, in an HEV energy management problem, gear selection could be the discrete action, while engine torque could be the continuous action.
+For instance, in a PHEV energy management problem, the gear shift command could be the discrete action, while the engine torque could be the continuous action.
 These actions can be executed simultaneously and separately.
+Such mixed-integer action spaces can be described by